With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health facility in Wayne County, OH, located at 8 North Main Street, 44270.
+Learn MoreCounseling Center Of Wayne And Holmes Counties is one of mental health facilities in Wayne County, Ohio, located at 859 South Main Street, 44667 zip code.
 Counseling Center Of Wayne And Holmes Counties provides outpatient treatment.
-Counseling Center Of Wayne And Holmes Counties provides integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
-Some other services available at Counseling Center Of Wayne And Holmes Counties include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Counseling Center Of Wayne And Holmes Counties provides cognitive behavioral therapy, couples/family therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Additional services provided at Counseling Center Of Wayne And Holmes Counties include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

-Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health clinic in Wayne County, OH, located at 2285 Benden Drive, 44691.
+Learn MoreCounseling Center Of Wayne And Holmes Counties is a mental health treatment clinic in Wayne County, Ohio, located at 2285 Benden Drive, 44691 zip code.
 Counseling Center Of Wayne And Holmes Counties provides telemedicine/telehealth and outpatient treatment.
-Counseling Center Of Wayne And Holmes Counties offers integrated dual diagnosis disorder treatment, trauma therapy and group therapy to seniors 65 or older, young adults and children / adolescents.
-Counseling Center Of Wayne And Holmes Counties also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and LGBT.
-Additional services offered at Counseling Center Of Wayne And Holmes Counties include court-ordered outpatient treatment, suicide prevention services and housing services.
+Counseling Center Of Wayne And Holmes Counties provides psychotropic medication, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Counseling Center Of Wayne And Holmes Counties also supports people with traumatic brain injury, people with trauma and people requiring dual diagnosis treatment.
+Additional services provided by Counseling Center Of Wayne And Holmes Counties consist of supported housing, psychosocial rehabilitation services and court-ordered outpatient treatment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.